onflow/fcl-js/packages/bytes/README.md

 > **NOTE:** Requires a Buffer polyfill

 # @onflow/bytes
-This package provides helper functions around the interanal bytes data structure used throughout the Flow JS SDK.
+This package provides helper functions around the internal bytes data structure used throughout the Flow JS SDK.

 # Install